 The services specified in the regulations which are applicable to the areas of law practised by this firm relate to the provision of advice and representation at the Magistrates Court in relation to summary only road traffic offences dealt with at a single hearing.
 A summary only offence is an offence which can only be dealt with at a Magistrates Court.

-We will set out below the offences which we most commonly encounter which can only be dealt with summarily.
-For further information on whether a specific offence is a summary only offence please refer to Schedule 2 of the Road Traffic Offenders Act 1988, which can be accessed via this link:-
+For further information on whether any other specific offences are summary only offences please refer to Schedule 2 of the Road Traffic Offenders Act 1988, which can be accessed via this link – https://www.legislation.gov.uk/ukpga/1988/53/schedule/2.

-We should also say that the level of cost involved will be dependent on whether you choose to instruct a solicitor to represent you in this matter on the basis that time is charged at an hourly rate or whether you agree to instruct the firm on the basis that a fixed fee will be applicable.
+We should also say that the level of cost involved will be dependent on whether you choose to instruct a solicitor to represent you in this matter on the basis that time is charged at an hourly rate or whether we are able to agree that a fixed fee will be applicable.

 For more information as to the status of a solicitor for the purpose of this guidance please refer to the individual profiles that can be found on this website.